abhishekdiwan1227/go-csver/README.md

 # go-csver
-A barebones CLI app for inferring types from a .csv file.
+A barebones CLI utility for inferring types from a .csv file.

 # Installation
 After cloning the repo to local, run command ```go install .``` at the root folder